pofallon/node-bluesky/README.md

   console.log(row.user + ', ' + row.visits + ', ' + row.isPremium);
 });

-// * Note that blob support is only preliminary and still needs work
 ```

 See the [tests](node-bluesky/tree/master/test) for additional examples, and the [wiki](node-bluesky/wiki) for API documentation and a Road Map.